carabina/FunkySwift/README.md

 Function  | Description
 ------------- | -------------
-`gcd(var a: Int) -> Int` | returns the greatest common divisor of self and a
+`gcd(var a: Int) -> Int` | returns the greatest common divisor of self and a `lcm(a: Int) -> Int` | returns the lowest common multiple of self and a

-This uses the Euclidean Algorithm.
+These uses the Euclidean Algorithm.

 Function  | Description
 ------------- | -------------